liorerez7/mtaCoin/README.md

 # Project Summary: MTACoin Miner-Server System
 This project is a simplified blockchain simulation involving a **multi-process** miner-server system written in C++.
-It was developed on **Linux** through Ubuntu on VMware.
-The miner and server processes communicate via named pipes (FIFO) to mine and verify blocks in the blockchain.

-This project simulates a basic blockchain network for educational purposes, focusing on multi-process inter-process communication, block mining, and validation on a Linux system.
+Developed on **Linux** via Ubuntu on VMware, it simulates a basic blockchain network for educational purposes, focusing on multi-process inter-process communication, block mining, and validation.

 ## Components: